-- The position description must be full-time, fill a need within the organization, and support its work for social justice.
+- The position description must offer a substantive learning position, and support its work for social justice.

 - Positions should be both challenging and of a reasonable workload.

 Supervision & Mentoring

 - Quality training and supervision for the Volunteer are expected.
 The experience, longevity, and accessibility of the Volunteer’s direct supervisor are key factors.

 - One of the things volunteers hope to receive from their year of service is a deeper understanding of the barriers to social justice, and the ways that people work to bring them down, whether through meeting basic needs or through challenging unjust dynamics in society.
 A successful Volunteer placement is interested in mentoring by example and with supportive supervision.